-Florida's decision to announce that Billy Napier will continue as head coach is the topline takeaway from the open letter athletic director Scott Stricklin penned to fans Thursday.
-For all intents and purposes, Napier is expected to be the Gators' head coach next fall, but it's not like this was an announcement of an extension.
-But it creates a two-pronged question: why bring Napier back and why now.
+Florida's decision to have Billy Napier continue as head coach is the top-line takeaway from the open letter athletic director Scott Stricklin penned to fans Thursday.
+For all intents and purposes, Napier is expected to be the Gators' coach next fall, but it's not like this was an announcement of an extension.
+As such, it creates a two-pronged question: Why bring Napier back, and why now?

 The latter helps us answer the former, and Stricklin's letter hints at the answer three paragraphs in: